-You will be given a chip that loops around your shoe lace.
-Race results are ‘live’ subject to signal and are posted on both the chip timers website as well as our own as soon after the run as possible.
-An email will go out after the run regarding the results and listing the winners.
+A chip will be attached to your race bib number.
+The event is being officially timed by Event Chip Timing and the results will be available on the day at http://results.eventchiptiming.com.
+An email will also go out after the run regarding the results and listing the winners.
 You need to have agreed to receive emails from us in order to be sent the race results email.

 What if I am injured?

 We have a first aid team at each of our runs.
 It is important you seek the necessary advice from your GP about taking part if you are in any doubt as to your fitness to run.
 If you become ill on a run either alert the nearest marshal so they can call the first aid team or, if you are unable to do so, alert a fellow runner and ask them to notify the nearest marshal.
 Please note that might be behind you rather than ahead of you.
-It is imperative that you tell us of any medical conditions that might be relevant and that you notify us if you have transferred your place.
+It is imperative that you tell us of any medical conditions that might be relevant when you register.

-While we don’t prevent runners wearing MP3 players parts of our routes are on roads or involve crossing farm tracks where farmers might be working or using tractors etc. It is your responsibility to ensure you are aware of any instructions marshals might give you and to be particularly vigilant at road crossings.
+While we don’t prevent runners wearing headphones / earbuds parts of our routes are on roads or involve crossing farm tracks where farmers might be working or using tractors etc. It is your responsibility to ensure you are aware of any instructions marshals might give you and to be particularly vigilant at road crossings.